brucenwalker/bostelweb/index.md

                 <div class="col">
                     <h2 class="h5">A New Frontier</h2>
                     <h3 class="h2">Deep Learning Diagnostic for Skin Malignancy</h3>
-                    <p>Bostel Technologies is a clinical-stage healthcare company that has developed Melody, a patented unique Dual Deep Learning technology in order to facilitate the diagnosis of skin cancer by dermoscopy.</p>
+                    <p>Bostel Technologies is a clinical-stage healthcare company that has developed Melody, a patent-pending unique Dual Deep Learning technology in order to facilitate the diagnosis of skin cancer by dermoscopy.</p>
                 </div>
             </div>
             <img class="dots" src="/assets/dots.png" alt="dots" aria-hidden="true" />